 The most important thing is to be particularly thorough at the very beginning of a project and put enough effort into planning the workflow.
 Also, it’s vital to make sure that the workload is accurately distributed as the project goes on.
 If, at any point, there’s too many people involved, it might be necessary to reconsider the roles and responsibilities and maybe introduce some changes.

+Now you know the most popular barriers to collaboration and how to overcome them.
 What problems concerning collaboration do you come across?
 Share in the comments and let’s look for solutions together!